preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 My Links
 ---------
-Using this action the logged in users My Links can be shown.
+Using this action the logged in user's My Links can be shown.

 See this page for more information: :doc:`My Links </user-options/my-links/index>`